 6.152 Micro/Nano Processing Technology

 Introduces the theory and technology of micro/nano fabrication.
-Lectures and laboratory sessions on basic processing techniques such as vacuum processes, lithography, diffusion, oxidation, and pattern transfer.
-Students fabricate MOS capacitors, nanomechanical cantilevers, and microfluidic mixers.
-Emphasis on the interrelationships between material properties and processing, device structure, and the electrical, mechanical, optical, chemical or biological behavior of devices.
+Includes lectures and laboratory sessions on basic processing techniques such as vacuum processes, lithography, diffusion, oxidation, and pattern transfer.
+Students fabricate solar cells, MEMS cantilevers, and microfluidic mixers.
+Emphasizes interrelationships between material properties and processing, device structure, and the electrical, mechanical, optical, chemical or biological behavior of devices.
 Provides background for thesis work in micro/nano fabrication.
 Students engage in extensive written and oral communication exercises.

 Lecture occurs 2:30 PM to 4:00 PM on Mondays and Wednesdays in 32-124.